collective/rt.ploneversions/README.rst

 you have to wait for the resources to be fetched before starting.

+Some other times, you may not want to include network resources, e.g. because your customer network will not easily allow you to fetch them.

-Given that I don't want to cross my finger and wait for those resources to be retrieved on the net, I started including all the externals known good working versions in a file.
+Given that I don't want to cross my finger and wait for those resources to be retrieved on the net, I started including all those externals known good working versions in a file.

 It is tedious to do it by hand,